mayait/Dynamic-Projection-Game/readme.md

 - - - -

-### Licence
-MIT License
+### MIT License

 Copyright (c) 2016 Marín, Guillermo.
 Maya, Julián.
 Santos, Maria.
-Universitat Pompeu Fabra.
-Barcelona.
+_Universitat Pompeu Fabra, Barcelona._

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal